AHSC Policy on Management of Research Projects

 US Federal Agencies e.g. National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC) etc.

-- Timesheets or effort statements are a requirement of grant funding in accordance with the Whitehouse Office of Management and Budget circular entitled “Cost Principles for Educational Institutions” (2 CFR Parts 215 and 220, previously OMB Circular A–21).
+- Timesheets are a requirement of grant funding in accordance with the Whitehouse Office of Management and Budget circular entitled “Cost Principles for Educational Institutions”.

-- Timesheets are however not required if all of an employee's time (100%) is charged to a single project (this includes part-time staff) – please read more about this on the “Comprehensive and Project-Level Timesheets Table” under Grants (post award).
+- Timesheets are however not required if all of an employee's time (100%) is charged to a single project (this includes part-time staff).

-Please note: PI time on NIH awards is allowable but only as a Direct Cost, i.e. actual salary costs supported by time/effort records (timesheets).
-What seems to happen, however, is that during proposal development on InfoEd, PI time is calculated using directly allocated time and when awarded the costs are transferred by journal under analysis code 181104 to the dept 541104.
+Please note: PI time on NIH awards is allowable but only as a Direct Incurred Cost, i.e. actual salary costs supported by comprehensive timesheets.
+Previously, during proposal development on InfoEd, PI time is calculated using directly allocated time and when awarded the costs are transferred by journal under analysis code 181104 to the dept 541104 - this is NOT correct.

 The initiation of the A-133 audit by NIH means this practice is no longer valid and going forward charging must instead be initiated via contract change requests (preferred method) or by HR18 transfer (exceptional circumstances).
 However, the NIH have strict T&Cs around cost transfers which must be completed within 90 days of the error occurring.
 For staff costs, this is no different; therefore, getting into good practice whereby staff are assigned to projects using contract request or contractual change forms will certainly eliminate this issue.
 Obviously sometimes delays in receiving the award means using HR18’s is necessary and this would be considered OK and due to exceptional circumstances.